-With fewer organised activities available during this festive period and less people able to visit, entertaining your child during the darkest weeks of the year might seem a daunting task.
+With fewer organised activities available between Christmas and New Year, entertaining your child during the darkest weeks of the year might seem a daunting task.
 We’re here to help with some simple musical ideas!

 Dance and boogie

 Put on your favourite Christmas album and dance!
 Vary it up by grabbing any parent working from home to join in, adding props such as scarves or ribbons or exploring some different ways to do one move!
 Not only will your child enjoy it, you will almost certainly benefit from it too.